reab5555/Steam-Games-Recommender/README.md

 <img src="images/icon.jpeg" width="100" alt="alt text">

 # Steam Game Recommender
-This project is a framework for recommendation system that recommend Steam games based on user reviews (likes) using a CF approach.
+This project is a framework for recommendation system that recommend Steam games based on user reviews (likes).

 ## Overview
 This project showcases a collaborative filtering-based recommendation system designed to suggest Steam games to users based on their review preferences.
 The methodology incorporates an advanced model, SVD++, and operates on a dataset of Steam reviews, which is stored in Google BigQuery, a scalable cloud data warehouse.
 This setup allows efficient handling of the large dataset (approximately 9GB) focusing on user interactions with various games.